While better known as a bustling retail, culinary and cultural hub, Chinatown provides the perfect setting for a big-city date night.

 Pick up a record at Sonic Boom

 Learn about your date’s music and literary taste at Sonic Boom.
 With an almost endless selection of new and used records, CDs, DVDs, books and collectibles, this store is a great spot to uncover the music that they love or share a vintage copy of your favourite book.

-Grab a happy hour drink at Big Trouble
+Grab a drink at Big Trouble

 Tuck into dinner for two

 With a selection of restaurants only a stone’s throw away from the AGO and Chinatown’s Spadina Avenue strip, you’ll have no problem finding a spot to sate any culinary cravings.

 If your idea of romance includes showing off your culinary skills and feeding each other food you’ve cooked at your table, Kokumi Mini Hot Pot is the place for you.